Research Objectives Should Be Which Two Things

 Non-Measurable Objective Measurable Objective

-To enhance employee engagement.
+To improve customer satisfaction.
 To increase employee engagement levels (measured using an employee engagement survey) by 10% within the next year, as evidenced by increased participation in company events.
+Still,

 Strategies for Enhancing Measurability

-• Use Standardized Instruments: Utilize validated questionnaires, surveys, or assessments to collect data.
+• Use Standardized Instruments: work with validated questionnaires, surveys, or assessments to collect data.
 These instruments have established reliability and validity, ensuring the accuracy and consistency of your measurements.

 • Employ Statistical Analysis: Use appropriate statistical techniques to analyze your data and identify significant relationships between variables.
 This will allow you to quantify the magnitude of the effects you are observing.